Outside Help Guidelines

 - Costumes, props, sets and other physical elements of the video must be either made by the students or be available for general use.

 - Filming and acting in the video must be done either by the students or by someone else at the direction of the students.

-- Editing of the video, including special effects, must be done by the students.
+- Editing of the video, including special effects or animation, must be done by the students.